Early Childhood Training Curriculum

 The training emphasizes effective practices for teaching and supporting young children in a classroom environment.
 “Increasing learning opportunities in early childhood classrooms” serves as the foundation for the training and includes: behavior support systems, classroom structure and activities, and effective instructional delivery.
 Basic training in applied behavior analysis (ABA) will be provided including: key components of ABA, instructional presentation, skills assessment, choosing instructional targets and data collection.

-Training 1 – Orientation and Overview of ASD (1 day)
+Training 1 – Foundations of Effective Practice for Young Children with ASD (1 day)

 Training 2 – Effective Classroom Practices for Young Children with ASD (2 days)

-Training 3 – Individualized, Intensive Teaching in the Early Childhood Classroom (2 days)
+Training 3 – Intensive Teaching for Young Children with ASD (2 days)

 Training 4 – Structuring Play in the Early Childhood Classroom (1 day)